The Four Polarizations of the $W$ at High Energies: Case Studies in Polarization Interference

 This means that $\mathcal{Q}$ and $\mathcal{Q}_\xi$ as well as the scalar polarization matrix element are all zero:

 The longitudinal tensor $\vartheta$ is proportional to $\Theta_{\alpha\beta}$.
 Evaluating each term we have

 From Eq.~\eqref{JdotQ} above, terms 2 and 3 are zero due to current conservation.
-In principle, using the identities in Eq.~\eqref{eq:refvector_ident}, $n^\mu$ can be expressed in terms of the time-like reference vector $n^\mu_{\rm TL}$ and the boson momentum $q^\mu$, which will generate to more zeros via Eq.~\eqref{JdotQ}.
+In principle, using the identities in Eq.~\eqref{eq:refvector_ident}, $n^\mu$ can be expressed in terms of the time-like reference vector $n^\mu_{\rm TL}$ and the boson momentum $q^\mu$, which will generate more zeros via Eq.~\eqref{JdotQ}.
 However, the drawback of working in the rest frame of the $W^{(*)}$ is that the magnitude of its three-momentum is zero.
 The makes the $(n_{\rm SL}\cdot q)^{-1} = \vert\vec{q}\vert^{-1}$ factors in Eq.~\eqref{eq:refvector_ident} singular.
-Moreover, when $n^\mu=n^\mu_{\rm TL}=(1,\vec{0})$ is chosen at the outset, the absence of three-momentum introduces spurious (soft) singularities in the prefactor $[(n_{\rm TL}\cdot q)^2 - q^2 n^2_{\rm TL}]^{-1} = [E_V^2 - q^2]^{-1}$ of Eq.~\eqref{eq:JJdotTheta}.
-We stress that the singularities are artifacts, i.e., a limitation of our power-counting method. $\Theta_{\mu\nu}$ does not contain singular entries [see Eq.~\eqref{eq:theta_def_angles}].
+Moreover, when $n^\mu=n^\mu_{\rm TL}=(1,\vec{0})$ is chosen at the outset, the absence of three-momentum introduces spurious (soft) singularities in the prefactor $[(n_{\rm TL}\cdot q)^2 - q^2 n^2_{\rm TL}]^{-1} = [E_V^2 - q^2]^{-1}$.
+We stress that the singularities are artifacts, i.e., a limitation on choices of $n^\alpha$ in particular reference frames and configurations. $\Theta_{\mu\nu}$ does not contain singular entries [see Eq.~\eqref{eq:theta_def_angles}].